MichaelLedger/ThreadSafeDictionary/README.md

 ## Tips:

+The rise of parallelism in hardware has led to significant changes in software development.
+This has brought about the introduction of APIs for thread management and synchronization primitives in SDKs.
+Crafting a multi-threaded program that runs without glitches is a challenging endeavor.
+Among the most daunting challenges is ensuring different threads access memory without conflict.
+In true parallel systems (like multi-core or multiprocessor setups), two threads might simultaneously read from and write to the same memory location, leading to a “data race.”
+Delving into the finer details (such as data size, alignment, processor caches, and atomics) might get complex, but using mutexes is the conventional method to prevent data races.
+When a mutex instance is in place, and its lock/unlock methods are appropriately called, it ensures the atomicity of data operations and exclusive access.
+On Apple’s platforms, the os_unfair_lock is the most performance-efficient lock available.

 All the old C locks are there, but they’re trying to steer everyone towards os_unfair_lock, nowadays.
 See the Concurrent Programming with GCD where they discuss C lock mechanisms (and how you’d use them in Swift if you wanted to), and this discussion touches upon their thought process regarding locks nowadays.

 But you can use pthread_mutex_t like before.
 Or if you’re dealing with an atomic, you can use OSAtomicXXX.
 The old spinlock has been deprecated, with this os_unfair_lock recommended in lieu of that.
 All of these options are buried in the man pages.